- What is Network Engineering?

 The average salary for an experienced network engineer with more than 10 years of working experience is ₹829,081 per annum.
 This could also ready over 20-30+ LPA

-You could look at the graph below for how the experience could affect the range of network engineer salaries.
+You can look at the graph below for how the experience could affect the range of network engineer salaries.

 Salary Based On Location